thaiseerp/Live-Events-Earthquake-map-using-in-Google-Maps-using-Django/README.md

 Code is completely based on Django app.

+PS: DON'T FORGET TO ADD Google Javascript API Key in the reference link on base.html page

-HOW TO ADD SAME IN GOOGLE EARTH
+# HOW TO ADD SAME IN GOOGLE EARTH

 The earthquake.kml file in static folder is for adding network link in Google Earth.
 This file is updated in every url requests.